rcbensley/mim/README.md

 # MIM, MariaDB Instance Manager
-## Create and Manage mulitple MariaDB servers running in a single environment.
+## Create and Manage mulitple MariaDB servers running on a single environment.
 ==

 ## Up and running